 Living with urinary incontinence can cause emotional distress, loss of sleep, lack of nutrition, and skin rash and irritation.
 Despite how common UI is among older adults, the stigma around UI can make it difficult for you to find the products you need and exercises to best help you.

 If you live with urinary incontinence, you deserve products that fit into your life seamlessly.
-From protective underwear that fits your lifestyle, to skin products you can integrate effortlessly into your busy life to protect you from rash and irritation, we know how important it is to be prepared.
+From protective underwear that fits your lifestyle, to skincare products you can integrate effortlessly into your busy life to protect you from rash and irritation, we know how important it is to be prepared.

 Additionally, pelvic floor exercises (kegel exercises) can help you regain some control of your UI and your life.
 Kegels are easy to perform, require little effort, and can be done while watching TV, brushing your teeth, or even washing the dishes!